d8adrvn/smart_sprinkler/16_Zone_Controller/README.md

-Note:  For convenience, some of the pictures are for a 24 Zone System.
+Note:  For convenience, some of the pictures are from the 8 or a 24 Zone System.
 This will not affect your ability to complete the project.